skills/deploy-to-azure/README.md

   </details>

 3. Click `Commit directly to the azure-configuration branch.` and go to the Pull requests tab of the repository.

-4. Compare between the `main` and `azure-configuration` branches respectively and click `Create pull request`.
+4. Compare between the `main` and `azure-configuration` branches, respectively, and click `Create pull request`.
 5. Set the title of the Pull request to: `Added spinup-destroy.yml workflow` and click `Create pull request`.

 We will cover the key functionality below and then put the workflow to use by applying a label to the pull request.